Georgia High School Teacher Shoots Himself In Classroom, Police Say

 Several parents stated that as soon as they learned that a teacher had shot himself in his classroom, they rushed to pick up their child.

-Betty Murray, whose grandson attends Lithia Springs High School, said: “All these kids, I bet, are scared to death.
-My grandson called me and said, ‘Granny, there’s been a shooting, and the principal said to come after me.'”
+“All these kids, I bet, are scared to death.
+My grandson called me and said, ‘Granny, there’s been a shooting, and the principal said to come after me,'” Betty Murray, whose grandson attends Lithia Springs High School, said.

 “My uncle called me to pick up my cousin because he’s at work,” said Yoko Ariza.
 “Then I found out on Facebook what actually happened.”